 The documents relating to the confirmation order along with the confirmed plans can also be viewed in person at:

 Doug Ellis Sports Centre

 150 Wellhead Lane

 The scheme is in line with the city’s planning framework for the area set out in the Birmingham Development Plan and Aston, Newtown and Lozells Area Action Plan, and the emerging Urban Centres Framework.

 The scheme is also central to the successful delivery of the Commonwealth Games in Birmingham in 2022.
 Because there is a limited amount of time to prepare for the Commonwealth Games, the Council needs to be sure that it can buy the land needed to deliver the proposals within a reasonable time.
-To do this the council will be using a CPO alongside voluntary negotiations.
-If the council is not able to negotiate a purchase of a property by agreement, a CPO (if confirmed by the Secretary of State) allows the council to buy land even if the owner does not agree.
+To do this the council has used the powers it has under a CPO alongside voluntary negotiation.
+The CPO, which was confirmed by the Secretary of State on 11 September 2019, allows the council to buy land even if the owner does not agree.
 The council is legally obliged to pay a fair price for the property under a CPO, as governed by the Compensation Code.

-To use CPO powers the council has to go through a legal process to ensure using these powers is justified.
-It d a statutory obligation to notify everyone affected by a CPO and anyone affected can object and make their case at a Public Local Inquiry if they wish, before the Secretary of State makes a decision.
+To use CPO powers the council has gone through a legal process to ensure using these powers is justified.
+It is a statutory obligation to notify everyone affected by a CPO – all those affected had the opportunity to object and make their case at the Public Local Inquiry.

-The council has been and is continuing to work with affected parties to provide appropriate advice and support.
+The council will continue to work with affected parties to provide appropriate advice and support.

 As part of the CPO progress the Council produced two information booklets which are designed for residential and commercial properties and can still be viewed here:

 (this page was last updated October 2019, please contact Atif Ali, Development Officer, 0121 675 0501, if you require further information)